2011 Hotan attack

-The 2011 Hotan attack was a bomb-and-knife attack that occurred in Hotan, Xinjiang, China on 18 July 2011.
-According to witnesses, the assailants were a group of 18 young Uyghur men who opposed the local government's campaign against the burqa, which had grown popular among older Hotan women in 2009 but were also used in a series of violent crimes.
-The men occupied a police station on Nuerbage Street at noon, killing two security guards with knives and bombs and taking eight hostages.
-The attackers then yelled religious slogans, including ones associated with Jihadism, as they replaced the Chinese flag on top of a police station with another flag, the identity of which is disputed.
+On 18 July 2011, a group of 18 ethnic Uyghur militants in Hotan, Xinjiang, China occupied a police station on Nuerbage Street at noon, killing two security guards and taking eight hostages.
+The attackers then yelled religious slogans, including ones associated with Jihadism, as they took down a Chinese flag flying from the police station.

 After a firefight with police around 1:30 p.m., 14 attackers were killed, and 4 were captured.
 6 of the hostages were rescued alive, while 2 were killed in the attack.
-Local and national governments said the attack was organized terrorism motivated by religious extremism, and found that two of the attackers have links to the militant East Turkestan Islamic Movement (ETIM).
+Local and national governments said the attack was organized terrorism motivated by religious extremism, and found that two of the attackers had links to the militant East Turkestan Islamic Movement (ETIM).
 A team from China's counter-terrorism office was sent to Hotan to investigate the attack.
 ETIM acknowledged responsibility for the attack on 8 September, as well as for the attacks in Kashgar later that same July.
 Later in September, 6 men received prison or death sentences for their involvement in both attacks.

 Background

-Hotan is a city of 360,000 people, 96% Uyghur and 3% Han, in Hotan Prefecture, China.
-Hotan Prefecture is a predominantly agricultural county and the poorest in Xinjiang, so it is a frequent source of migrant workers to wealthier Xinjiang cities like Ürümqi.
-Uyghurs tend to be less wealthy than their Han counterparts, also many Uyghurs are unemployed and subsist on Chinese social welfare benefits.
-The city receives few domestic tourists because of terrorism fears, but southern Xinjiang officials are trying to integrate the region into the international economy by creating a special economic zone in nearby Kashgar.
+Hotan is a city of 360,000 people in Hotan Prefecture, China.
+The city received few domestic tourists because of terrorism fears, and southern Xinjiang officials made efforts to integrate the region into the international economy by creating a special economic zone in nearby Kashgar.
 Hotan had recently celebrated the opening of the city's first passenger-train service in June.

-Xinjiang has been experiencing an Islamic revival, manifest in decreased alcohol consumption and increased beard length in Hotan.
-Most visibly, since the July 2009 Ürümqi riots, many religious Hotan women of an older age began to wear a long face-concealing Islamic garment, which is more similar to the uniform of the female Chechen suicide bomber than to traditional Uyghur attire.
+Since the July 2009 Ürümqi riots, many religious Hotan women of an older age began to wear a long face-concealing Islamic garment, which is more similar to the uniform of the female Chechen suicide bomber than to traditional Uyghur attire.
 Authorities became concerned with the fashion trend after a spate of murders and robberies outside Hotan where the perpetrators wore face-concealing veils, so they ineffectively campaigned to discourage women from wearing the veils, using slogans such as "show off your pretty looks and let your beautiful long hair fly".
 Uyghur terrorist attacks usually take the form of IEDs and vehicle-borne bombs in heavily policed areas.

-Compared to the 1990s, such bombings from 2000 onward have tended to claim civilian as well as traditional police and bureaucratic targets.
+Hotan had previously been the site of a riot in July 1995 as well as a series of attacks in 1999.
+Compared to the 1990s, attacks from 2000 onward have tended to claim civilian as well as traditional police and bureaucratic targets.